Will-chartrand/WillC_Memex/docs/Thoughts/Public annotations from @kaczynskiIndustrialSocietyIts1995.md

 > [!quote|#5fb236] Highlight
 > Thus, in order to avoid serious psychological problems, a human being needs goals whose attainment requires effort, and he must have a reasonable rate of success in attaining his goals.
+>> When one's goals are unattainable, the become discouraged.
+When one's goals are too easy to achieve, they become bored.
 >
 > [Page 4](zotero://open-pdf/library/items/VTUWKHPM?page=4) [[2023-02-09#1:25 pm]]